-CONNECTING WITH A EXTERNAL GPS RECEIVER OR WEATHER STATION
+CONNECTING WITH A GPS RECEIVER OR WEATHER STATION

 The GPS jack on this transceiver accepts a 2.5 mm (1/10") 3-conductor plug.
-If necessary, use the supplied cable to modify the cable end of external GPS receiver or Weather Station.
+If necessary, use the supplied cable to modify the cable end of your GPS receiver or Weather Station.

-Use an external GPS receiver which conforms to the NMEA-0183 format and is compatible with RS-232C signal polarity output at the below mentioned levels.

-[Low level: $-15.0V \sim +0.5 V$ / High level: $+3.0V \sim +15.0V$] You cannot use GPS receivers with USB-type connections.

-Set Menu No. 602 (GPS PORT-INPUT) to "GPS" (external GPS receiver), "WEATHER (Davis)" (Weather Station), or "WEATHER (PeetBros.)"
+- Use a GPS receiver which conforms to the NMEA-0183 format and is compatible with RS-232C signal polarity output at the below mentioned levels. - [Low level: $-15.0V \sim +0.5\ V$ / High level: $+3.0V \sim +15.0V$] You cannot use GPS receivers with USB-type connections. - Set Menu No. 602 (GPS PORT-INPUT) to "GPS" (GPS receiver), "WEATHER (Davis)" (Weather Station), or "WEATHER (PeetBros.)"
 (Weather Station), depending on the equipment connected to the GPS terminal.

-When an external GPS receiver is selected, the "GPS" indicator appears.
-When a Weather Station is selected, the "WXI" indicator appears.
+When a GPS receiver is selected, the "GPS" indicator - when a GPS receiver is selected, the "GPS" indicator appears.
+When a Weather Station is selected, the "WXI" indicator appears. - The "GPS" indicator blinks while positioning.